japt-epj/HUNTeR/README.md

 ![Domain Model](https://github.com/SBI-/epj-prototype/raw/master/documentation/domain_model.png)

 ### Extending functionality
 The technological choices made thus far should make the addition of new features no harder than what has been done so far.
 Depending on what type of feature is to be added, there are different considerations that have to be made when implementing them.
+When adding a new feature, you will probably have to consider more than one of the following points.

 #### Adding a View
 Creating new views for users will most likely entail writing new React components.
 If you are familiar with recent frontend technologies and ES6, you are good to hack away at creating new features.